aurorascharff/aurorascharff.no/src/content/blog/rebuilding-remix-contacts-in-nextjs-14-with-server-actions.md

 ### "URLSearchParams and GET Submissions"

 In Next.js, search params are not being passed to layout components, so the search params must be fetched from the client-side hook.
-I made a client-side `ContactList` component to filter the data based on the search params:
+I made a `ContactList` client component to filter the data based on the search params:

 ```tsx
 // components/ContactList.tsx